-Accordingly, to meet the requirements of federal energy management statutes, federal agencies can access multiple sources of funding for capital investments (FEMP, 2011b, 2019e):
+Accordingly, to meet the requirements of federal energy management statutes, federal agencies can access multiple sources of funding for capital investments [86, 87]:

 - (1) direct appropriations

-- (2) energy savings performance contract (ESPC)
+- (2) ESPC

 - (3) utility energy service contract (UESC)

 - (4) energy incentive programs

 - (5) other private investment options (e.g., power purchase agreement (PPA), enhanced use leases)

 The use of alternative funding options for federal investment in efficiency improvements in proportion to the use of appropriated funds has risen over time.
-From 2005 to 2017, federal investment in facility efficiency improvements totaled over \$23 billion across approximately 2800 projects (CRS, 2018; DOE, 2019a; FEMP, 2019a).
-Figure 10-1 shows federal investment (adjusted for inflation) in facility efficiency improvements for 2010 through 2018 (CEQ, 2019a).
+From 2003 to 2020, federal investment in facility efficiency improvements totaled nearly \$30 billion (inflation-adjusted 2020 dollars) [88] across approximately 4300 initiated projects [88].
+Figure 10-1 shows federal investment (inflation-adjusted 2020 dollars) in facility efficiency improvements for 2010 through 2020 [89].
 Prior to 2016, annual direct obligations accounted for most of the investment funding.
-Since 2016, ESPC has been the primary funding mechanism for federal efficiency investments.
-UESCs have smaller relative investments, fluctuating between \$74 million and \$216 million annually.
+From 2016 through 2019, ESPC was the primary funding mechanism for federal efficiency investments, representing 75 % in 2019.
+In 2020, direct obligations and ESPCs were approximately equal (\$1.1 billion and \$949 million, respectively).
+UESCs have smaller relative investments, fluctuating between \$76 million and \$223 million annually.